datrics-ai/datrics-cli/README.md

 ## Usage

 ### CLI help
+It will show all existing commands:

   datrics --help

 ### Create custom bricks repository
+It will initialize folder with datrics configuration file:

   datrics init

+### Setup the connection to datrics environment
+By default datrics-cli is connected to datrics SaaS environment, but if you need to connect to your custom environment or to any predefined envs you can run this command and pass url of your environment.

+  datrics env

 ### Login to Datrics user account
+To login to you user account and make it possible to load projects or to push bricks you should run:

   datrics login

 ### Logout on Datrics user account

   datrics logout

-### Create template brick locally
+### Initialize brick boilerplate
+To bootstrap the creation of your custom brick run the next command.
+CLI will create folders and files structure for you

   datrics create

 ### Push (create or update) brick on Datrics user account
+It will push the changes that you've made in the code to the platform

   datrics push

-### Projects on Datrics user account
+### List of projects on your Datrics user account

   datrics projects

-### Change url to base api url
-datrics env